FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 .title-logo[![Red logo](/public/img/red-logo-white.svg)]

 ---
 layout: false

 # Agenda

 1. Code a simple HTML form

-2. Enhance the form using Angular.
-(2-way data-binding and directives).
+2. Enhance the form using Angular (using 2-way data-binding and directives)

-3. Implement a select menu input using `ngFor` & computed properties.
+3. Implement a select menu input using `ngFor` and computed properties

-4. Add validation and data-binding to all the forms in our project.
+4. Add validation and data-binding to all the forms in our project

 ---

 # The Markup

 To begin we'll start with a simple HTML form.
-(This is the sign-in form for your project).
+This is the sign-in form for your project.

 ```html
 <form>
 	<fieldset>